Melania Trump: Marriage and motherhood

 On March 20, 2006, Melania and Donald had a son, Barron William Trump.
 Melania chose her son's middle name, while Donald chose his first name.
-Donald had previously used the name Barron as a pseudonym for when he posed as his own public relations agent.
+Donald had previously used the name Barron as a pseudonym when he posed as his own public relations agent.
 After Barron was born, Melania was active in his life and accordingly spent less time attending events with her husband.
 Donald had made it clear to her that if they had a child, he would not be actively involved in the child's life.
 Melania later said she approved of this, stating that she "didn't want him changing diapers or putting Barron to bed".
 She avoided the use of nannies, with a few exceptions in Barron's earliest years, insisting on raising him herself.
-This decreased social activity meant that Donald began courting supermodels again, which made Melania uncomfortable.
+Due to this decreased social activity Donald began courting supermodels again, which made Melania uncomfortable.
 According to biographer Mary Jordan, Melania did not know about the women who later alleged that they had extramarital affairs with him.

 Melania stayed out of the public spotlight after she settled into her life as a Trump, excepting occasional charity work and an appearance in an Aflac commercial.
 She became a citizen of the United States on July 28, 2006.
 She then sponsored her parents using the "chain migration" immigration process that her husband later repeatedly criticized.
-Melania and Barron maintain dual citizenship, both in the United States and Slovenia.
+Melania and Barron maintain dual citizenship, of the United States and Slovenia.
 Spending most of her time at Trump residences, she rarely kept companions besides her parents and her son.

 As her son reached childhood, Melania found herself with more time for other pursuits.
 She trademarked her name, Melania, in 2009 as a jewelry brand, which she used to sell less expensive jewelry pieces on QVC.
 She was intentional about not using the Trump name in her branding, correcting reporters who called it Melania Trump.
-She drew the designs herself, which were based on three places where she had lived: New York, Palm Beach, and Paris.
-Over the following years, she released additional Melania collections, and they sold out each time.
+She drew the designs herself, based on three places where she had lived: New York, Palm Beach, and Paris.
+Over the following years she released additional Melania collections, which all sold out.
 Melania then developed a line of caviar-infused skincare products under the brand Melania Marks Skincare in 2011.
-The brand never launched.
-It brought about a legal case when the company selling the products, New Sunshine, underwent management changes and voided the contract.
-The company alleged that one executive had given a sweetheart deal to the Trumps because he was a family friend.
+The brand never launched, and Melania sued the company selling the products, New Sunshine, for US$50 million in lost revenue after it underwent management changes and voided the contract.
+The company alleged that one executive had given a sweetheart deal to the Trumps because Donald was a family friend.
 The case was decided in Melania's favor, and the amount to be paid to her was settled out of court.
-She had initially sued the company for $50 million in lost revenue.